bubba925/zmk-corne/README.md

 # zmk-corne
-ZMK setup for corne keyboard with nice!nanov2 and nice!view. mimics the ergodox/moonlander setup to an extent
+ZMK setup for corne keyboard with nice!nanov2 and nice!view.
+Draws inspiration from the ergodox/moonlander with some modifications.
+Designed for an easy transition.